-In Ohio, an OVI, otherwise known as a DUI, stands for operating a vehicle under the influence of alcohol or drugs.
+In Ohio, an OVI, also known as a DUI, stands for operating a vehicle while impaired.
 There are actually two types of OVIs.
 OVI impaired and OVI Per se.

 An officer charges a person with an OVI impaired when in the officer’s subjective opinion the way the person is driving, the way they pull over, how they look, how they smell, what they say to the officer and how they perform on the roadside standardized field sobriety tests indicate that they are too impaired to operate a vehicle.